Women at the NFB: Firsts, Nominees and Oscar Winners | Curator’s Perspective

 The Firsts: A Brief Chronology

 The NFB has played a major role in empowering Canadian women filmmakers since its inception.
 In 1940, just one year after it was created, the NFB distributed its first film directed by a woman: Judith Crawley’s Four New Apple Dishes (digitized and made available to the public this month), a short about nutrition for kids.
 The first francophone film made by a woman at the NFB was Anne Claire Poirier’s 30 minutes, Mister Plummer (1963), a documentary film that profiles Canadian actor Christopher Plummer.
 And The Impossible Map (1947) was the first NFB animated film to be directed by a woman, namely “the First Lady of Canadian Animation” herself, Evelyn Lambart.
-This film shows that, development in long-range travel and the growing importance of the Arctic and Antarctic regions make it necessary to understand how maps may be misleading.
+Using a grapefruit, this film illustrates the difficulty of presenting a true picture of the world on a flat surface.

 It was Challenge for Change—the participatory film and video project that revitalized the NFB in the sixties—that produced the first NFB film directed by an Indigenous woman, Barbara Wilson, about Indigenous characters, communities and perspectives: These Are My People… (1969), co-directed by Michael Kanentakeron Mitchell, Willie Dunn and Roy Daniels.
 Soon after, Marilú Mallet became the first Latin American woman to direct a film at the NFB; Lentement (1974) deals with the difficult conditions of exiles and the problem of integration into a new social environment.
 And just one year later, Irene Angelico, born in Munich, became the first European woman to direct an NFB film: “… and They Lived Happily Ever After” (1975-digitized and made available to the public this month), which “takes a long, hard look at marriage and motherhood as expressed in the views of a group of young girls and married women.”[ii]